Hermeticpoet/BookClub-Milestone3/README.md

 I shall continue for now but keep in mind this issue for later resolution.
 The easier option may just be to use Bootstrap3 rather than 4 as my framework.
 If however, I can custom style the forms macros then I will continue with my use of Bootstrap4 instead.

+[GUnicorn]("https://docs.gunicorn.org/en/stable/run.html") is a python http server that is often used to push or serve applications from local environments to hosting platforms, such as, Heroku.

 ### PostGreSQL Database